Jaak Joala: Career

-Joala is considered a music legend by some.

 He began his musical career with the beat group Kristallid (English: The Crystals) in 1966 as a flautist, then as a singer and bassist.
 In 1968, he was the bassist and lead singer in the popular group Virmalised (English: Northern Lights).
 With Virmalised, he sang several of Toivo Kurmet's songs: Ainult sul (Only You Have), Ma ei tea, miks (I Don't Know Why), Naer (Laughter), Taas on päev (Once Again The Day) and Üksinda (Alone).
 Joala introduced western rock music to Estonian and Soviet audiences by singing in his native language.

-In the 1980s, he earned the nickname Kremlin's Nightingale because he often performed and recorded in Russia, and a large part of his repertoire, comprising songs written by such great composers as Raimonds Pauls, David Tukhmanov and Alexander Zatsepin, at that time was sung in Russian.
+In the 1980s, he earned the nickname Kremlin's Nightingale because he often performed and recorded in Russia, and a large part of his repertoire, comprising songs written by such composers as Raimonds Pauls, David Tukhmanov and Alexander Zatsepin, at that time was sung in Russian.

 Joala's bandmate Paap Kõlar recounted that eventually Joala grew tired of performing, saying that Goskontsert, the Soviet entertainment agency, demanded that he perform.
 Kõlar suggested that Joala did not have much choice as to whether to perform or not.